Flagsmith/flagsmith-docs/docs/integrations/terraform.md

 ```

-Now, to bring a flagsmith feature into terraform(and start tracking it's state) you can go ahead and
+To bring a Flagsmith feature into Terraform (and start tracking it's state) you can go ahead and
 [import](https://registry.terraform.io/providers/Flagsmith/flagsmith/latest/docs/resources/flag#import) it.

-Once that is done, you can just simply update its value(i.e: `feature_state_value` or `enabled`) and do
+Once that is done, you can just simply update its value (i.e: `feature_state_value` or `enabled`) and do
 `terraform apply` to apply those changes.